-A second wave of SARS-COVID-19 may strike in the fall, necessitating a reinstitution of distance learning.
+The second wave of SARS-COVID-19 may strike in the fall, necessitating the reinstitution of distance learning.
 One year, two years, five years from now, another pandemic may take place.
 No one knows for sure, but the only certainty seems to be that the post-COVID world is unpredictable.
 For schools to be prepared to deliver quality education regardless of the situation, distance learning should be made a robust and ongoing component of the education toolbox.

 First, we’d like to acknowledge that many school districts have made enormous efforts to roll out effective remote education guidelines, learning how to do it on the fly, and largely succeeding.
 Even with varying degrees of success, schools across the country focused on the immediate needs of the students.
 From our personal experience, we’ve seen schools bring their full resources to bear to bring remote learning opportunities to every student’s household.

 However, Doug Lederman, editor and co-founder of Inside Higher Ed, thinks that for colleges, this spring’s version of remote learning just won’t be enough.
 He writes:

 If you’d asked most people months ago whether a higher education enterprise that many write off (often unfairly) as hidebound and change-averse was capable of a wholesale pivot in a matter of days or weeks, they’d have laughed.
 And yet it happened.
 Amazing.

 So take a bow — and a deep breath.
 Because now comes the hard part.